 Keep an edge of unconventional instead and break the habits.

 25: Occupy the moral high ground: Righteousness

 Make your cause seem morally justified and paint your enemy as evil.

-Pick a fight with an enemy you can portray as morally corrupt.
-Authoritarian, power hungry.
+Pick a fight with an enemy you can portray as morally corrupt, authoritarian, or power-hungry.
 Don’t drum up your moral superiority but show it: contrast your own life with theirs.

 Convince people you’re fighting for a just moral cause and nobody will take note of the tactics you deploy.

-I wrote a lot of examples of real life of this.
+I wrote a lot of examples of real-life this.
 Check:

 26: Deny them targets: The Void

 Avoid fighting, give them no target.
 Empty will drive them crazy.

 An example is Napoleone in Russia.